-The kitchen is equipped with a propane stove and oven, a table and chairs.
+The kitchen is equipped with a propane cook top range and oven, a table and chairs.
 No pots, pans, dishes or utensils are available.
 Guests must bring their own cooking and eating euipment.
-A wood stove is provided for heat.
+A wood stove is provided for heat, firewood is not guaranteed.
 The cabin has seasonal water running water in the kitchen sink only (when temperatures are freezing the water will be turned off).

 A vault toilet, picnic table and campfire ring are located outside.

 Potable water is not guaranteed to be available at the cabin year-round; guests must bring their own supply.
-As of 5/18/21, potabale water has been turned on.
-Water is generally turned on to the cabin in the spring, avaialable at the kitchen sink, it is supplied from a local spring on site.
+Seasonal water is generally turned on to the cabin in the spring, avaialable at the kitchen sink, it is supplied from a local spring on site.
 The water is tested through a state approved lab during the operational season.
 The water will be turned off if there are unforseen issues with the system and thus not guaranteed to be available.